AndreSchakkal/ada-actor-website/README.md

 $$RC_{overall}(actor) = \frac{1}{Y} \sum_{i=1}^{Y} \overline{RC_{year}}(actor,{year}_i)$$

-Here, $$Y$$ represents the total number of years considered in the analysis.
+Here, $$Y$$ represents the total number of years considered in the analysis (from 1914 to 2012).
 This comprehensive approach provides a nuanced understanding of an actor's recognition, accounting for both individual movie performances and the temporal evolution of their career.

 ## Analysis of Actors' Recognition